Moriah Jefferson: USA Basketball

-College
+College career

-University of Connecticut

 Jefferson led UConn to a 151–5 record over her four-year career, which included four consecutive National Championships.
 She finished her career in 22nd place on the UConn scoring list with 1,532, all-time leader in assists with 659, and second in steals with 353.
 Her 195 assists in 2013–14 is the fifth-highest single-season mark in school history, while her 191 assists in 2014–15 is the sixth-best single-season total.
 She became the second player in UConn history to dish out 200 assists.
 She became only the second Husky all-time to record back-to-back years with at least 100 steals.
 Jefferson's 191 assists during the 2014–15 season were the most by a UConn junior, while her 204 assists in 2015–16 is the best single-season total.
 Jefferson was named the 2014–2015 American Athletic Conference and WBCA NCAA Division I Defensive Player of the Year, and Consensus first team All-American for the second straight season.
 Jefferson is the third UConn player to earn the Nancy Lieberman Award (nation's top point guard) and one of only four players in the award's history to claim the honor twice.

-College statistics

-The following statistics represent Jefferson's collegiate career at the University of Connecticut.

 Professional career

 WNBA

-After being drafted second overall by the San Antonio Stars in the 2016 WNBA Draft, Jefferson immediately became a starter on the team.
+After being drafted second overall by the San Antonio Stars in the 2016 WNBA draft, Jefferson immediately became a starter on the team.
 During her rookie season, Jefferson scored a game-winning putback to beat the buzzer as part of her career-high 31 points to help San Antonio defeat the Indiana Fever 87–85 in overtime on July 1, 2016.
 She was named to the WNBA All-Rookie Team by the end of the season.
 She missed 13 games during the 2017 season due to a knee injury.
 On September 27, 2017, she had a surgery to fix the cartilage in her right knee.
 After rehabilitating for nine months, and missing the first 17 games of the 2018 season, she returned to practice on June 21, 2018.

-She was traded to the Dallas Wings before the 2019 season but chose to sit the season out to rehab.
-She made her debut for the Wings during the 2020 season but, she suffered another season ending injury to her right knee.
+On May 16, 2019, Jefferson was traded to the Dallas Wings but chose to sit out the 2019 season to continue with rehabilitation.
+She made her debut for the Wings during the 2020 season but suffered another season ending injury to her right knee.

-On May 9 2022, Jefferson was waived by the Wings.
+On May 9, 2022, Jefferson was waived by the Wings.
 Four days later, on May 13, Jefferson joined the Minnesota Lynx.

+On February 3, 2024, Jefferson was traded to the Connecticut Sun in exchange for Rebecca Allen.

+On July 17, 2024, Jefferson was traded to the Chicago Sky alongside Rachel Banham, a 2025 1st round pick and the rights to swap 2026 first round picks, in exchange for Marina Mabrey and a 2025 2nd round pick.

+On July 28, 2025, Jefferson was waived by the Sky.